What is a Plugged or Blocked Milk Duct, and how does it feel?

 - Increase your intake of Vitamin C rich foods and juices (citrus, cantaloupe, strawberries, dark greens)

-- A homeopathy remedy may be helpful: Phytolacca 30 C and Silicea 10 C
+- A homeopathic remedy may be helpful: Phytolacca 30 C and Silicea 10 C

 - Consider acupuncture/acupressure or Chinese herbology.

 - Therapeutic ultrasound can be helpful in breaking up the blockage.
 One treatment is usually sufficient, but occasionally a second visit or more is required.
-Dr, Jack Newman suggests that if two treatments on two consecutive days have not resolved the blockage, more treatments will not be effective and you should see your physician.
+Dr. Jack Newman of the International Breastfeeding Centre suggests that if two treatments on two consecutive days have not resolved the blockage, more treatments will not be effective and you should see your physician.

 Castor Oil Compresses can also relieve pain, reduce inflammation, and aid in removing persistent plugs (do not use on broken skin):